 Improving Flexibility And Mobility, The Smart Way

 Everyone needs some stretching and movement daily.
-The amount you need will vary based your goals and level of current flexibility.
+The amount you need will vary based on your goals and current flexibility.

 Build Flexibility That Actually Helps You Move